The Youth Cafe: Formal Launch Of The Youth Cafe

 The Youth Cafe was launched in 2012 by a group of motivated young people who were selected to give input to the United Nations High Level Panel of Eminent Persons on Post 2015 Agenda.
-Together they devised the model that The Youth Cafe utilizes today.
-This partnership is a unique, pioneering collaboration in the field of international development.
-Bolstered by grassroots knowledge, the organization is to dedicated to bringing hope to young people.
+Together, they devised the model that The Youth Cafe utilizes today.
+This partnership is a unique collaboration in the field of international development.
+Bolstered by grassroots knowledge, the organization is dedicated to bringing hope to young people.

 Overview

 75% of the African population is below the age of 35.
 For Africa to develop, focus, recognition and support must be on youths.

 Youths can be a positive force for development and their potential can be utilized and developed by quality education and skills improvement; employment opportunities; empowerment and entrepreneurship; good governance; health and well-being.
 Without strategic investments in the areas above, then the demographic dividend of Africa will not be achieved.
 All these rights are guaranteed in the Kenyan Constitution in the Bill of Rights.
 Article 55 of the Kenyan Constitution is the “youth section”, which focuses on access to relevant education and training, politics in relations to youths, employment and protection.
 Article 43 of the Kenyan Constitution provides for among others, the right to healthcare (including reproductive health), sanitation and education.
 Additionally, the National Youth Policy, East African Community youth policy, the African Youth Charter and international provisions under the United Nations, guarantees the rights of youths.
 More often than not, youths do not enjoy these rights.

 This among others was the gap The Youth Café was initiated to fill.